cappuchinese/Intro-Java/src/main/java/week5_final_assignments/choice_4_TaxBrowser.md

 java -Xms512m -Xmx4g -jar TaxBrowser.jar  --infile <INFILE> --tax_id 12345
 ```

-You can also set these JVM arguments within NetBeans under project Properties --> Run --> VM options!
+You can also set these JVM arguments within your IDE (via Run --> Edit configurations)

 Now, create an executable that can be used in these ways: